-I have worked with a number of undergraduate students in the last few years (20 students in all).
-Since 2014 I worked closely with the SUMRY program, a 10 week REU held at Yale University.
+I have mentored undergraduate research students since 2013.
+During my time at Yale, I worked closely with the SUMRY program, a 10 week research program at Yale University.
 At MIT I took students through the UROP program.
 If you are an undergraduate and would like to work with me, the slides and posters below should give you a fairly good inclination of what areas I like to look for problems.
 In broad strokes, the main players tend to be toric geometry, tropical and algebraic moduli spaces, and combinatorial aspects of Brill-Noether theory, but there is a lot of mathematics out there!

 - Incidence geometry and universality in the tropical plane, with Milo Brandt, Michelle Jones, and Catherine Lee (2017).
 Journal of Combinatorial Theory, Series A. The Sylvester-Gallai theorem is a beautiful theorem in classical geometry, which states that for any collection of non-collinear points in the real plane, there is a line passing through exactly 2 of the points.
 Interestingly, the result is false over the complex numbers - the inflection points of a smooth plane cubic yield a counterexample.
 This makes it unclear whether the statement should be true for points in the tropical plane.
 Milo, Michelle, and Catherine proved that the statement is true tropically, and also establish a colored variant, classically known as the Motzkin-Rabin theorem.
 Finally, they proved a polyhedral analogue of Mnev's universality theorem, roughly stating that the realization space of tropical line arrangements have unconstrained local geometry.